meetings/gearsloth/README.md

 These test require a local installation of the gearman job server:

-    $ apt-get install gearman-job-server
+    $ apt-get install gearman

-At some point we are looking into using a node.js implementation of the server for tests
+Installing the gearman server on your local machine is a bit of a pain though.
+There are plans to use a pure node.js gearman server implementation for the tests (abraxas) but for now you are probably better off just using the virutalized environment described in the following section.

 ### Running tests in virtualized environment